 Electrical costs can skyrocket during the year’s hotter months, but the weather isn’t the only culprit.

 Even if you’ve been good about avoiding the obvious mistakes, like leaving electrical appliances plugged in or forgetting to turn off the lights in empty rooms, you could still be wasting energy in other ways.
 Given all the different electronics and electrical components we tend to rely on regularly, even the smallest incidences can add up to significant costs.
 Although these habits may seem trivial, getting rid of them can translate to significant savings.
+We are your local choice to help avoid wasting electricity.

 HOUSEHOLD APPLIANCES CONSUME ELECTRICITY, EVEN WHEN NOT IN USE